aashutj/Sorting-Visualiser/README.md

-Here we're vsualizing sorting algorithms, using the **matplotlib library.**
+Here we're visualizing sorting algorithms, using the **matplotlib library.**